Checks if the application has execute permissions for the given path.

 A string containing the names of the items in the directory,

-if the path is not a directory or an error occurs.
+or null if the path is not a directory or an error occurs.

 Creates a directory, including any necessary but non-existent parent directories.